hellonico/niclojure/text/05_Cloud.md

 ## Clojure in the Clouds, it's a sunny day

-### Monitor your amazon ec2 instance directly from CLojure
+### Monitor your amazon ec2 instance directly from Clojure
 [http://architects.dzone.com/articles/how-monitoring-ec2-clojure-and](http://architects.dzone.com/articles/how-monitoring-ec2-clojure-and)

 Mixpanel allows you to track any kind of event from Within your Application.